 But I Doubt It.
 This is the one where Olivia and Mick finally get married.
 But not before dealing with the wedding of another couple.
-Their was an interesting dynamic going on with them.
-At first, the guy, who is a fast rising movie action star(the actor was mis-cast), seems like an exemplary nice guy and totally devoted to his down-to-earth bride to be.
-As the movie goes on, though, we see that he is a manipulative passive-aggressive jerk while putting self-promotion before his wedding despite promising faithfully to keep it low key with no hype or publicity.
+There was an interesting dynamic going on with them.
+At first, the guy, who is a fast-rising movie action star(the actor was miscast), seems like an exemplary nice guy and totally devoted to his down-to-earth bride-to-be.
+As the movie goes on, though, we see that he is a manipulative passive-aggressive jerk while putting self-promotion before his wedding despite promising faithfully to keep it low-key with no hype or publicity.
 His favorite trick is to tell his increasingly frustrated and unhappy fiancé that this is a one-off and if he doesn’t do the interview/photo-op/magazine spread it will be harmful to his career.
 And then he tells his bride: “But you decide.
 It’s all up to you.”
 Knowing full well that she will go along with it or be the mean selfish bitch.

 The sensible bride probably would have drawn the line in the sand long before she did except that at the beginning of the movie, Josie/Olivia advises her to be more flexible to her future husband’s career needs or risk a break-up.
 And then, after giving her that piece of questionable advice, she lets her twist in the wind while meekly putting up with the groom’s nonsense and continual changes of plan.
 Olivia couldn’t have taken her aside to amend her advice to “flexible within reason?”